-New General Surgery Residency program in Asheville, North Carolina
+Rural General Surgery Residency Program in Asheville, North Carolina

-The Mountain Area Health Education Center is pleased to announce the addition of a General Surgery Residency Program in collaboration with Mission Hospital.
-New residents will begin July 1, 2017.
-During the five year residency, residents will complete a number of surgical rotations including wound, breast, burn, acute care surgery, pediatric surgery, trauma surgery, vascular surgery, endocrine surgery, minimally invasive surgery, oncology and colorectal surgery, and hepatobiliary and pancreas surgery.
+The Mountain Area Health Education Center (MAHEC) Rural General Surgery Residency Program is in collaboration with Mission Hospital.
+During the five-year residency, residents will complete a number of surgical rotations including rural hospital surgery, wound, breast, burn, acute care surgery, pediatric surgery, trauma surgery, vascular surgery, endocrine surgery, minimally invasive surgery, oncology and colorectal surgery, and hepatobiliary and pancreas surgery.

 - ED has 100,000 patient visits per year, the trauma center admits 3,400 patients per year, and the helicopter transports more than 1,000 patients per year

-- Faculty includes 8 critical care certified acute care surgeons, 11 subspecialty surgeons, 2 pediatric surgeons and 5 vascular surgeons
+- Faculty includes 12 critical-care-certified acute care surgeons, 11 subspecialty surgeons, 2 pediatric surgeons and 5 vascular surgeons

-- At more than 35,000 surgical procedures each year, Mission Hospital is the busiest surgical hospital in the state of North Carolina
+- At more than 35,000 surgical procedures each year, Mission Hospital is one of the busiest surgical hospitals in the state of North Carolina

 Michael Schurr, MD